IMAGE ABOVE FROM ABC NEWS

 - Worsening cough

 Understanding what the flu virus can affect and not underestimating its severity is paramount in preventing flu fatalities.
-Any symptoms that either do not resolve, lag on for days, evolve into something worse, or recur are red flags that something more than the flu could be going on.
+If symptoms start improving after 2 days it’s a great sign!!
+However, any symptoms that either do not resolve, lag on for days, evolve into something worse, or recur are red flags that something more than the flu could be going on.